PhilipYip1988/python-notebooks/anaconda/windows/install.md

 <img src='images_install/img_029.png' alt='img_029' width='350'/>

-The Anaconda Navigagtor can be checked for an update using:
+The Anaconda Navigator can be checked for an update using:

 ```
 conda update anaconda-navigator